jasonwzm/monolith/README.md

 ```bash
 docker-compose -f docker/docker-compose.yaml up
 ```
+you can checkout your monolithic hipster shop in action at http://frontend:8081.

 We don't actually recommend running your monolithinc application using docker-compose, but this was an easy way to take a familiar microservice demo app and run it on a single machine, mimicking the behavior of a true monolith in production.

 ### Add the VM to the Istio Mesh

 You can follow the instructions on setting up [VM mesh expansion](https://istio.io/latest/docs/setup/install/virtual-machine/) on Istio's website.
+Note that these instructions will leverage kubernetes to run Istio, and you can also run Kiali, Jager, Prometheus, and other Cloud Native tools in your K8s cluster to serve your monolith.
+The monolithic hipster shop, however, runs only on your virtual machine.

 Add the `WorkloadEntry` configuration to add your VM to the mesh: